Access Care

 Recovery is a process of change through which individuals improve their health and wellness, live self-directed lives, and strive to reach their full potential.
 The process, unique to each person, involves transcending shame and stigma, experiencing an increased sense of self-efficacy, purpose, and direction in life, and increasing connections to family, community, or social support.

-Recovery Support Services and Walk In Wellness Centers in Baltimore City:
+Baltimore Recovery and Wellness Centers

 Wellness and Recovery Centers (walk-in peer support and other services):